-(a) First consider the case of an infinitesimally slow pulling rate.
-Compute the average force that must be applied on the end monomer as a function of k, L, and N.
+(i) First consider the case of an infinitesimally slow pulling rate.
+Compute the average force that must be applied on the end monomer as a function of k, L, and N. This should follow from your answer to Problem 1, Part (iii).